The NCI Predoctoral to Postdoctoral Fellow Transition Award (F99/K00)

 K00 Transition Application

 A postdoctoral position (or equivalent) must be offered and accepted.
-The K00 phase institution should submit an application on behalf of the candidate for the K00 Award using the SF424 (R&R) Application Guide, as well as any instructions found in Section VI.2 of the Funding Opportunity Announcement, no later than 2 months prior to the proposed activation date of the K00 Award.
+The K00 phase institution should submit an application on behalf of the candidate for the K00 Award using Career Development (K) instructions in the SF424 (R&R) Application Guide, as well as any instructions found in Section VI.2 of the Funding Opportunity Announcement, no later than 10 weeks prior to the proposed activation date of the K00 Award.
 The K00 application must include:

 - A new cover page signed by the K00 phase institutional representative;